psf/requests/docs/dev/philosophy.rst

 Essentially, the standard library is where a library goes to die.
 It is appropriate for a module to be included when active development is no longer necessary.

-Requests just reached v1.0.0.
-This huge milestone marks a major step in the right direction.

 Linux Distro Packages
 ~~~~~~~~~~~~~~~~~~~~~